K56KShhu/Fundamental-Algorithms/README.md

 - BubbleSort
 - SelectSort
 - QuickSort
-- fibonacci loop
+- fibonacci in loop
-- fibonacci recursion
+- fibonacci in recursion
-- palindrome (contains string and number)
+- check palindrome (contains string and number)
+- check prime
+- divide a number into two prime number
+- build a pyramid